The best things to do in the D.C. area the week of March 3-9

 Last chance to visit the Renwick Gallery (for now): This weekend is your final chance to visit the Renwick Gallery, at least for a few months.
 The museum closes after Sunday to allow the installation of its next exhibit, “This Present Moment: Crafting a Better World,” which opens May 13.
 Open Thursday through Sunday.
 Free.

-Mardi Gras Party at Michele’s: Michele’s, the new restaurant inside the Eaton Hotel from chef Matt Baker of Gravitas, celebrates its first Mardi Gras with a pig roast, unlimited food and drinks, and a second-line parade through the neighborhood.
+Mardi Gras party at Michele’s: Michele’s, the new restaurant inside the Eaton Hotel from chef Matt Baker of Gravitas, celebrates its first Mardi Gras with a pig roast, unlimited food and drinks, and a second-line parade through the neighborhood.
 1 p.m. $85.

 Monday, March 7